akashagrahari/akashagrahari.github.io/_posts/2016-10-13-indians-frugal.md

 permalink: indians-frugal
 ---

 People don't really talk about piracy a lot in India.
-But there is nothing unsurprising about it.
-Piracy is not just a crime in India, it's culture.
+But there is nothing shocking about it.
+Piracy is not just a crime in India, it's a part of the culture.
 In addition to that, it's a crime for which no one is prosecuted.

 Indians are proud of being part of the piracy movement.